codefresh-io/docs.codefresh.io/_docs/runtime/installation-options.md

 * **Hybrid** environments, with Argo CD installed in the customer's cluster
   The runtime is installed in the customer's cluster, and managed by the customer.
-  Hybrid environments are ideal for organizations that want their source code within their premises, or have other security constraints.
+  Hybrid environments are ideal for organizations that want to manage CI/CD operations within their premises, or have other security constraints.
 Hybrid installations strike the perfect balance between security, flexibility, and ease of use.
-As the customer, you are responsible for installing and upgrading runtimes, while Codefresh continues to maintain most aspects of the platform.
+Codefresh maintains and manages most aspects of the platform, apart from installing and upgrading runtimes which are managed by the customer.

 {% include
    image.html